klappir-wordmark

 A single operational data foundation

 Ölgerðin partnered with Klappir in 2017.
-The platform standardized how operational data, energy, fuel, waste, water, transport, is defined, structured, and stored across the business.
+The platform standardised how operational data, energy, fuel, waste, water, transport, is defined, structured, and stored across the business.
 Data flows in automatically from service providers and suppliers, tagged consistently at the transaction level, and held in a governed structure that doesn’t change when methodologies or regulations do.

-The result is that the same data driving decisions on the production floor also underlies the annual sustainability statement and the independent assurance from PwC in 2024.
+The result is that the same data driving decisions on the production floor also underlies the annual sustainability statement and the independent assurance from PwC through 2024.
 Collected once, used everywhere, from engineer dashboards to auditor sign-off.

 illustration-structure-flow